Hat-averse? No problem. Easy-to-wear berets with subtle details are in style this fall, as are all manner of caps.

 Here are a dozen berets to consider, each with its own cunning details:

 Béret-Boule.
 Merino wool, with an internal leather drawstring for size adjustments.
 A made-for-women style, roomy enough for complex hairdos.
-Handmade in Basque Country by Boneteria Auloronesa, perhaps the greatest of the remaining small-batch beret workshops. $87.50.
-South Pacific Berets
+Handmade in Basque Country by Boneteria Auloronesa, perhaps the greatest of the remaining small-batch beret workshops.
+Contact Boneteria Auloronesa

 Callanan Netting Wool Beret.
 A special-occasion beret, covered with mesh netting displaying tiny pom poms. $22.
-Village Hat Shop
+Not available, but see the Village Hat Shop for similar.

 Moschino Pink Wool-Blend Beret.
 Long-stemmed and slouchy, with elasticized trim. $275.
-Farfetch
+(Sold out)

 Free People Lolita Leather Beret.
 Unstructured, with side grommets. $168.
-Free People
+See Free People for similar.

 Adelaide Beret.
 Wool felt, strewn with faux pearls. $38.
-Anthropologie
+See Anthropologie for similar.

 Eric Javits Bachi Beret.
 Naval-inspired.
 Heavy wool twill with grosgrain band and metal star ornaments.
 Out of stock, see more berets at Eric Javits